Hulegu Khan: Legacy

 Hulegu Khan laid the foundations of the Ilkhanate and thus paved the way for the later Safavid dynastic state, and ultimately the modern country of Iran.
 Hulegu's conquests also opened Iran to both European influence from the west and Buddhist influence from the east.
 Thus, combined with patronage from his successors, would develop Iran's distinctive excellence in architecture.
 Under Hulegu's dynasty, Iranian historians began writing in Persian rather than Arabic.
 It is recorded however that he converted to Buddhism as he neared death, against the will of Doquz Khatun.
 The erection of a Buddhist temple at Ḵoy testifies his interest in that religion.
 Recent translations of various Tibetan monks' letters and epistles to Hulegu confirms that he was a lifelong Buddhist, following the Kagyu school.

-Hulegu also patronized Nasir al-Din Tusi and his researches in Maragheh observatory.
-Another of his proteges were Juvayni brothers Ata Malik and Shams al-Din Juvayni.
-His reign as the ruler of Ilkhanate was peaceful and tolerant to diversity.
+Hulegu patronized Nasir al-Din Tusi and supported the establishment of the Maragheh observatory.
+He also employed the Juvayni brothers: Shams al-Din Juvayni served as sahib-divan, while Ata-Malik Juvayni governed Baghdad and participated in repairing damage caused by the Mongol conquest.